osrsbox/osrsbox.github.io/_posts/2018-08-18-writing-runelite-plugins-part-3-config.md

 runelite/runelite-client/src/main/java/net/runelite/client/plugins/
 {% endhighlight %}

-Inside this folder you can create a package (basically a folder) which contains all the source code (Java class files) for your plugin.
+Inside this folder, you can create a package (basically a folder) which contains all the source code (Java class files) for your plugin.
 Make sure to pick a descriptive name.
 In this example, my plugin is named _Config Example_.
 To start development of the plugin, I have made the following directory (the RuneLite plugin uses a lowercase naming convention for plugins):

 - `configexample`